bashrc2/libreserver/code-of-conduct.md

 This is a Free Software project and there is no intention to support or endorse any software which is proprietary, including that which may be running on client devices.
 For example, supporting iThings or Windows users is out of scope of the project.
 It's possible that LibreServer may work with those systems, but if there are problems it's not within the scope of this project to resolve compatibility issues with proprietary browsers or platforms.

+## No synthetically generated content

+Changes created using generative AI tooling (such as CodeConductor, Devin or CoPilot) will not be accepted.

 ## Raising concerns

 If you're raising concerns about something or someone, there must be demonstrable evidence that the thing exists or that the event occurred.
 That means having something to show or link to.
 Concerns not based upon observable evidence will be considered spurious.